[Case 04]

 [01] User Research

-Benchmarking of fitness apps.
+Competitor analysis of leading fitness apps.

-Development of personas and user journeys.
+Development of personas and user journey maps.

 [01] User Research

-Benchmarking of fitness apps.
+Competitor analysis of leading fitness apps.

-Development of personas and user journeys.
+Development of personas and user journey maps.

 [01] User Research

-Benchmarking of fitness apps.
+Competitor analysis of leading fitness apps.

-Development of personas and user journeys.
+Development of personas and user journey maps.

 [02] Insights

-Interest in digital community and progress comparison.
+High interest in community features and progress comparison.

 [02] Insights

-Interest in digital community and progress comparison.
+High interest in community features and progress comparison.

 [02] Insights

-Interest in digital community and progress comparison.
+High interest in community features and progress comparison.

 [03] Design Solution